The following is a Facebook post from Casey Markee on the topic of deleting vs. re-writing content. We've republished it here with his permission.

 Doing this also reduces the click depth of your formerly buried posts, which should give them a little boost in search engines.

-Per this post on categories, make sure you're adding 3-4 sentences to each category so that they're not thin-content pages.
+Per this post on categories, make sure you're adding 3-4 sentences to each category so that they're not thin-content pages, and ensure each category has a minimum of 8 posts.

 Finally, there are going to be the posts.
 Some of these you'll want to rewrite, but many would be best being entirely deleted (and serving a 410 content deleted header).
 You have a limited number of hours, and salvaging unimportant posts isn't a top priority.
 Here's where you start to "bucket" your content: